xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 ### Judging the change {#judging-the-change}

-#### Understand before judging {#understand-before-judging}

-**Make sure you understand the problem being solved before you review the implementation.**

-Many review discussions become unproductive because the author and the reviewer are solving different problems, and neither of them notices for several rounds.
-If the intent is unclear, ask questions first.

-> Before I get into the implementation: is the goal here to make this path faster, or to
-> make it survive a disconnect?
-The description reads both ways to me.

-#### Focus on important issues {#focus-on-important-issues}

-**Prioritize correctness, reliability, security, maintainability, and consistency.**

-Do not block changes solely because you would have implemented them differently.
-A different but sound approach is not a defect, and the author has usually spent longer thinking about their particular context than you have.

-Also, avoid using review comments to "think out loud", or to comment on things outside the focus of the current pull request.
-No comment is better than a confusing comment.

 #### Review more than the code {#review-more-than-the-code}

 **The diff is only part of the change.**

-Review:

-- the pull request description
-- the commit history
+Also review the pull request description, the commit history and messages, evaluate the overall impact, **ensure that the requirements are clear** and conform to the objectives of the project, consider documentation updates and testing, if appropriate...

-- the commit messages
+**In general, approving means you also approve the commit messages and the pull request description.**

-- documentation impact
-- testing impact
-- user impact
+Do not approve if they are not ready yet, or we may end up merging without ever fixing them.

+Instead, you can leave a comment saying that you are ready to approve as soon as the last details are settled.

 #### Take responsibility for your review {#take-responsibility-for-your-review}

-Your review usually engages your team.
+Your review may engage your team, or the XCP-ng project.
 It is real engineering work.
 That a review must be prompt does not mean that it has to be rushed.
-Beware of being over-zealous about details, too: it is a difficult balance, but a fundamental one.
+It is a difficult balance, but a fundamental one.

-#### What an approval covers {#what-an-approval-covers}

-**Approving means you also approve the commit messages and the pull request description.**

-Do not approve if they are not ready yet, or we may end up merging without ever fixing them.

-Instead, you can leave a comment saying that you are ready to approve as soon as the last details are settled.

 ### Writing review comments {#writing-review-comments}